garoevans/garoevans.github.io/_posts/2014-07-03-testing-legacy-php-why.md

 ---
 layout: post
-title: Testing Legacy PHP: Why?
+title: Testing Legacy PHP.
+Why?
 ---

 In my first post in this testing series; [Testing Legacy PHP: Characterization Tests](/2014/06/14/testing-legacy-php-characterization-tests/), I looked at how we might go about testing legacy PHP.
 Now I want to look at why we might go about testing legacy PHP.